luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

     if cv2.waitKey(1) == ord('q'): break

-After trying a few MEAN/SCALE values, I have found that MEAN=0 and SCALE=255 works the best.
+After trying a few MEAN/SCALE values, I found that MEAN=0 and SCALE=255 works the best.
 We don't need to worry about color order as the model requires grayscale images.

 .. figure:: /_static/images/tutorials/deploying-custom-model/qr-detection.jpg